hetzneronline/community-content/tutorials/chr-MikroTik-setup/CHR-MikroTik-Basic-Setup.md

 ---
 SPDX-License-Identifier: MIT
-path: "/tutorials/chr-MikroTik-setup"
+path: "/tutorials/Mikrotik-CHR-setup"
-slug: "chr-MikroTik-setup"
+slug: "Mikrotik-CHR-setup"
 date: "2021-02-19"
-title: "How to install CHR Mikrotik on Hetzner Cloud"
+title: "How to install Mikrotik CHR on Hetzner Cloud"
 short_description: "This tutorial is about a short guide on how to install CHR Mikrotik on Hetzner Cloud.
 This can be done in just a few steps."
 tags: ["CHR", "Hetzner-Cloud", "Router", "Firewall"]
 author: "Robert Bär"